 - repetition and duplication have been reduced across the training package.

 We will be conducting forums and webinars to outline the key changes for the MEM Training Package.

 Feedback should be emailed to [email protected] by Monday 5 August 2019.
 When providing your feedback, please add the name of the discussion paper in the subject line of the email.
-Please provide both feedback regarding further suggested changes as well as your agreement with what has been proposed.
+Please provide feedback regarding further suggested changes and your agreement with what has been proposed.
 It is just as important for us to receive feedback telling us you agree with the proposed changes as it is to receive feedback with suggested changes.